 Second, when any given tweet from a video clip thread is shared on by any given user, the entire thread of content is discoverable by their followers—not only the video clip tweet that caught the original user’s interest.
-The second user may find an entirely different clip that they find worthy of sharing on, contributing to the strongly viral nature of such content.
-While we don’t post the enormous engagement numbers my friend Aaron Rupar does, the Atlantic Council’s “McMaster moment” demonstrates that even a wonky think tank playing it down the middle can also punch above its weight online by effectively leveraging video threads to advance its impact as an organization.
+Each additional user may find an entirely different clip that they find worthy of sharing on, contributing to the strongly viral nature of such content.
+While the Atlantic Council doesn’t post the enormous engagement numbers that my friend Aaron Rupar does, the Atlantic Council’s “McMaster moment” demonstrates that even a wonky think tank playing it down the middle can also punch above its weight online by effectively leveraging video threads to advance its impact as an organization.

-Third, and perhaps most vitally, Twitter’s “quote tweet” feature allows the recirculation of the underlying source content with each additional user’s own commentary layered on top and spread yet further.
-For example, Rupar’s video tweets are quote tweeted, on average, 15 times more often than his non-video tweets (in 2017 when Rupar began using SnapStream, his video tweets outperformed his non-video tweets in this metric by 40 times, helping him build his following early on).
-Here, we begin to see how this new scaffolding for public discourse is being built quote tweet by quote tweet.
+Third, and perhaps most vitally, Twitter’s “quote tweet” feature allows the recirculation of the underlying source content with each additional user’s commentary layered on top and spread yet further.
+For example, Rupar’s video tweets have been quote tweeted, on average, 15 times more than his non-video tweets.
+In 2017 when Rupar first began using SnapStream, his video tweets outperformed non-video tweets in quote tweets by 40 times, helping him build his following early on).
+This new video clipped scaffolding for public discourse is being built quote tweet by quote tweet.

 Why does all of this matter?